Read Short Denver Post Article

 From the tiny, solemn toddlers who face the camera with curiosity to worn but dignified adults, heads cocked as though challenging fate, the faces of “Homeless in Denver,” a mural by Denver photographer John Bonath, are striking and unforgettable.

-Currently on display at the Mizel Museum of Judaica before it begins touring the Denver area, “Homeless in Denver” is subtitled “Homage to Father Woody” in memory of the late Rev. Charles B. Woodrich, who founded Samaritan House and was known as Denver’s patron of the homeless.
+Currently on display at the Mizel Museum of Judaica before it begins touring the Denver area, “Homeless in Denver” is subtitled “Homage to Father Woody” in memory of the late Rev. Charles B. Woodrich, who founded Samaritan House and was known as Denver’s patron Saint of the homeless.

-Composed of 110 people linked by artistically arranged striped fabric, the mural was a labor of love for Bonath, who struggled for years to bring the project to fruition, assisted by various grants and the support of Father Ed Judy, director of Samaritan House.
+Composed of 110 people linked by artistically-arranged striped fabric, the mural was a labor of love for Bonath, who struggled for years to bring the project to fruition, assisted by various grants and the support of Father Ed Judy, director of Samaritan House.

 One of the mural’s first venues was Cherry Creek High School.
 The mural is scheduled to tour many other schools and venues throughout the state.